ryanswalters/purr-fect-meme-machi/PRD.md

   - Skeleton for loading states
   - Badge for new/saved indicators
   - Separator for blog post sections
+  - Switch for enabling/disabling autonomous mode
+  - CardDescription for timer countdown and status messages

 - **Customizations**:
   - Custom canvas component for rendering meme with text overlay